sveltejs/vite-plugin-svelte/docs/config.md

 - **Type:** `InspectorOptions | boolean`
 - **Default:** `unset` for dev, always `false` for build

-  Set to `true` or options object to enable svelte inspector during development.
+  Set to `true` or options object to enable Svelte inspector during development.
 See the [inspector docs](./inspector.md) for the full configuration options.

   Inspector mode shows you the file location where the element under cursor is defined and you can click to quickly open your code editor at this location.